radiomicsgroup/dMRIMC/README.md

 # Using Histo-μSim
 Our hope is that Histo-μSim will be useful for more people in the future.
 However, we are aware that tracing cells, processing substrates and running simulations is a time- and resource-consuming process, and that it may result complicated for clinical labs focussing on applied imaging.

-To assist in the use of our tool, we have prepared a **rich dictionary of synthetic signals that you can download and deploy immediately to fit Histo-μSim on your diffusion MRI scans**.
+To assist in the use of our tool, we have prepared a **rich dictionary of synthetic signals that you can download and deploy immediately to fit Histo-μSim on your own diffusion MRI scans**.

 This signal dictionary corresponds to a very rich protocol with multiple b-values and even more diffusion times (δ, Δ), within which you will certainly find the protocol that you used to acquire your own data.
 The dictionary comes with a set of scripts that allow you to extract the subset of the synthetic signals that most closely matches the protocol that you have acquired.
-This will give access to the full potential of Histo-μSim, without the need for any new simulations or signal synthesis.
+This will give you access to the full potential of Histo-μSim, without the need for any new simulations or signal synthesis.

 ## Rich protocol information